How to Treat and Prevent Frost Bite on Dog Paws

 The next step is to start warming them up.
 This process needs to be done slowly, so start by grabbing a blanket or some dry towels and gently wrap your dog.

-As they warm up, their body parts will start to dilate the small blood vessels in their extremities to warm the affected area naturally.
+As the affected tissue warms up, their body parts will start to dilate the small blood vessels in their extremities to warm the affected area naturally.
+The vital organs will also warm.

 Your body heat can also be helpful, so for smaller pets, you can hold them in your lap or cuddle up next to a bigger pooch to share warmth.